DylJHS/Chromosome_Instability/README.md

 - The CIN_model_analysis.Rmd script performs a comprehensive analysis of the General CIN model, including both base and meta-layer layers.
 It merges RNAseq and CIN features, trains models using cross-validation, and evaluates their performance.
 The script also analyses genomic feature importance and interdependencies and generates visualizations to assess model accuracy and predictive power.

 Cancer-Specific Analysis:

 The cancer-specific scripts (cancer_specific_CIN_model_analysis.Rmd, cancer_specific_arm_lev_aneu_weight.r, cancer_specific_base_class_tune.r, cancer_specific_base_regress_tune.r, cancer_specific_meta_learner_tune.r, cs_Train_test_split.R) do the same thing as the general (PanCan) scripts but are focused on using the data parsed by tissue type.

+Supplemental Data:

+The supplemental Data file (excel file) consists of the final performance metrics and results generated at the conclusion of the project (master's research project).
+The file contains the data from all models (genral and cancer-specific) at learner resolution.
+The results refer to the extended outputs from the feature importance analyses (genomic and interaction).
+The genomic feature importance (genomic FI) outputs, which are not limited to the top genes, contain the contributions across all genes.

 REQUIREMENTS: